Blogs

 Remember 3 Elements for Successful Change

 By its nature, any change introduces risk.
-During the course of my career, I have been at the heart of many business change programs from system upgrades to product launches.
-This experience has taught me that, while things can – and do – go wrong, many of the common pitfalls can be avoided.
+While things can – and do – go wrong, many common pitfalls can be avoided.
 This blog highlights three key themes to consider when planning your next change project.

 You Made a Change.
 Things Broke…Now What?